emfcamp/Mk2-Firmware/README.md

 #### frRGBTask/
-* This is the first fully fuctional test of the RGB Task.
+* This is the first fully functional test of the RGB Task.
 * Some of the buttons are set up to test the different RGB modes.

+#### Contributing
+* If you wish to work on code please fork our repo, do your work in a bracnh and sumbit a pull request for review
+* Please do not commit to master